Causal Representation Learning from Network Data: Experimental Setup

 \textsc{norman} consists of an observational dataset $\mathcal{D}_0$ with 8,907 unperturbed cells and an interventional dataset with 99,590 perturbed cells.
 Cells are perturbed using CRISPR-based screens that target one (i.e.,~single perturbation) or two (i.e.,~double perturbation) of 105 genes.
 These interventions are organized into $K=217$ distinct interventional datasets, $\mathcal{D}_1,\mathcal{D}_2,\cdots,\mathcal{D}_K$, each with 50-2000 cells.
 A cell is represented by a 5000-dimensional vector $X$ that captures the expression of 5000 highly variable genes.

-\textsc{replogle-small} and \textsc{replogle-large} are derived from a large-scale CRISPR-based screen that targets 2,058 genes~\cite{replogle2022mapping}. \textsc{replogle-large} consists of an observational dataset $\mathcal{D}_0$ with 10,691 unperturbed cells and an interventional dataset with 299,694 perturbed cells resulting from single perturbations.
+The two \textsc{replogle} datasets are derived from a large-scale CRISPR-based screen that targets 2,058 genes~\cite{replogle2022mapping}. \textsc{replogle-large} consists of an observational dataset $\mathcal{D}_0$ with 10,691 unperturbed cells and an interventional dataset with 299,694 perturbed cells resulting from single perturbations.
 Each cell is represented by a 8563-dimensional vector $X$ that captures the expression of 8,563 highly variable genes.
 At inference, we predict the effects of 414 perturbation targets (i.e.,~exclude perturbation targets with fewer than 200 cells).
 While \textsc{replogle-large} includes all perturbation targets during training, \textsc{replogle-small} contains only the 414 perturbation targets.
 As a result, its interventional dataset has 126,807 cells.

 We define \textbf{structured biological knowledge} as pathway-gene and pathway-pathway associations~\cite{jassal2020reactome}, and physical protein-protein interactions~\cite{li2024contextual}.
 For \textsc{norman}, the structured context network consists of 2,694 pathway nodes and 5,000 protein nodes.
 It includes 22,786 edges connecting pathways to proteins, 2,713 edges between pathways, and 6,191 edges representing protein interactions.
-For both \textsc{replogle-large} and \textsc{replogle-small}, the structured context network consists of 2,694 pathway nodes and 8,563 protein nodes.
+For both \textsc{replogle} datasets, the structured context network consists of 2,694 pathway nodes and 8,563 protein nodes.
 It includes 75,845 edges connecting pathways to proteins, 2,713 edges between pathways, and 102,087 edges representing protein interactions.